ebellocchia/telegram_crypto_price_bot/README.md

 Since the bot deletes the last sent messages, it'd be better if it's an administrator of the group (otherwise the last messages cannot be deleted).\
 In order to display prices periodically, the bot shall run 24h/24h.
 So, it's suggested to run it on a VPS (there is no performance requirements, so a cheap VPS will suffice).

-Docker files are also provided, if you want to run the bot in a Docker container.
+Docker files are also provided, to run the bot in a Docker container.
+In this case, the configuration file can be set by setting the CONFIG_FILE variable, for example:

+    CONFIG_FILE=conf/config.ini docker compose up -d --build

 ## Test Mode